The Gardens of Democracy (A New American Story of Citizenship, the Economy, and the Role of Government)

 Timely, inspiring, and highly charged, The Gardens of Democracy is a much-needed call to action for citizens to embrace their roles in a democratic society.

-Unlike Amazon and other retailers who may also offer The Gardens of Democracy (A New American Story of Citizenship, the Economy, and the Role of Government) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Gardens of Democracy (A New American Story of Citizenship, the Economy, and the Role of Government), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details